mongodb-developer/get-started-aws-cfn/README.md

 The project also contains an AWS SAM CLI(https://aws.amazon.com/serverless/sam/) template project which allows one to deploy a working sample Python webapp connected to MongoDB Atlas completely through automation.

-After you `get-setup.sh` with this Get-Started project you will have a complete MongoDB Atlas deployment managed through AWS CloudFormation.
+After you `get-started.sh` with this Get-Started project you will have a complete MongoDB Atlas deployment managed through AWS CloudFormation.
 This includes:

 * 1 Project
 * 1 M10 MongoDB Atlas Cluster